fb55/readabilitySAX/readme.md

 ##About
 One day, I wanted to use [readability](http://code.google.com/p/arc90labs-readability/) for a node.js project.
 There are plenty of ports of readability to node (using jsdom, e.g. [that one](https://github.com/arrix/node-readability)), but they are pretty slow.
 I don't want to wait for more than a second (literally) until my node instance is ready to continue.
 So I started this project, porting the code to a SAX parser.

-The basic extraction algorithm was completely ported (some adjustments were made, eg. `<article>` tags are recognized and gain a higher value).
+The basic extraction algorithm was completely ported, some adjustments were made, eg. `<article>` tags are recognized and gain a higher value.
+And it performs great.

-In my tests, most pages, even large ones, were finished within 20ms (on node).
+In my tests, most pages, even large ones, were finished within 20ms (on node, see below for more information).
 It works with Rhino, so it runs on [YQL](http://developer.yahoo.com/yql "Yahoo!
 Query Language"), which may have interesting uses.
 And it works within a browser.

 The only missing features are the following: